 - Latest COVID news and case location update

 Frequently asked questions for visitors

-Who do COVID-safe in-person visits apply to?
+Who does COVID-safe in-person visits apply to?

-COVID-Safe procedures apply to all in-person visitors.
+- COVID-Safe procedures apply to all in-person visitors.

-Bookings for these visits should be made via existing procedures.
+- Bookings for these visits should be made via existing procedures.

 COVID-Safety measures – what you need to know

 What safety measures apply to visits?